 Trust is especially important these days because one bad review can give a negative impression on your business.
 When you post topics that are relevant to your audience, you’re catapulting your business’s brand awareness and customer loyalty.

-So, the next time you publish a blog article, post on social media, or send out a newsletter, make sure you’re giving your customers sound advice first before telling them they should buy your products.
+So, the next time you publish a blog article, schedule post on social media, or send out a newsletter, make sure you’re giving your customers sound advice first before telling them they should buy your products.

 6. Invest in Chatbot Software